saharmor/voice-lab/README.md

    pip install -r requirements.txt
    ```

-3. Set up your environment variables:
-Create a .env file in the project root directory and add the following environment variables:
+3. Set up your environment variables by creating a .env file in the project root directory and adding the following environment variables:
     ```
     OPENAI_API_KEY=your_openai_api_key
     ```